ChidemJean/digo/README.md

 - Arrays and slices
 - Nested structs and complex object graphs

-This enables clean, declarative dependency wiring with minimal boilerplate.

 ### Interface Registers
 Map interfaces to their concrete implementations.
 This allows the container to resolve abstractions without hardcoding dependencies, making your architecture more flexible and testable.